 Learn more about the Law of Self-Defense.
 Use coupon code MATA10 to get a 10% discount.

-Martial arts expert argues he pummeled man in self defense
+Martial arts expert argues he pummeled man in self-defense

 AUGUSTA, Maine (AP) — A Maine mixed martial art fighter is losing his argument that he was defending himself when he repeatedly punched an unconscious victim in the head.

 Maine’s Supreme Judicial Court upheld Richard Matthews’s conviction of aggravated assault for beating a man outside a bar in 2015.
-The judges say evidence doesn’t support his self-defense claim.
+The judges say the evidence doesn’t support his self-defense claim.

 A bouncer testified then-45-year-old Matthews spun the victim around and punched him in the face until he fell to the ground.
 He says Matthews then sat on top of and repeatedly punched the injured victim.